 A horse provides immediate feedback about an individual’s behavior and actions.
 Psych Central (3) states that horses help therapists break down barriers that prevent treatment by helping individuals regain their sense of trust.

-Addiction recovery is a process and it takes times, but a professional treatment program offers tools and options that help an individual reach his or her goals.
+Addiction recovery is a process, and it takes time, but a professional treatment program offers tools and options that help an individual reach his or her goals.
 By including equine therapy in the treatment plan, individuals improve their physical and emotional well-being.
+So to learn more about equine therapy for addiction and how we can help you overcome addiction, give us a call at 877.466.0620.